Start Your Own Herbal Garden

 Mixed Herbs (sage, thyme, parsley, oregano)

-Veggies: Tomatoes, cabbage, broccoli, cauliflower, brussels sprouts, kale, onions & peppers.
+Veggies: Tomatoes, cabbage, broccoli, cauliflower, kale, onions & peppers.

 Tip: If you’re bringing herb containers from the outside in, let them experience a few cold, not freezing nights, to toughen them up for the transition indoors.